jose8david/jose8david.github.io/aboutme.md

 ## **Education**

--B.A. in Political Science, University of Granada -M.A. in Political Analysis, Complutense University of Madrid
+- B.A. in Political Science, University of Granada
+- M.A. in Political Analysis, Complutense University of Madrid

 ## **Additional Training**

--PGCert in Advanced Methods of Applied Statistics, National Distance Education University (UNED)
+- PGCert in Advanced Methods of Applied Statistics, National Distance Education University (UNED)

 ##  **Range of Skills**
 - Designing research projects